secv-ndss2026/secv/README.md

 #### Applying Patches and Building SECV:

 To apply the patches, one needs to move them into the corresponding yocto layer.

-For example, for Linux, move the patches to the `sources/meta-gvip/recipes-kernel/linux/patches` directory of your yocto environment.
+For Linux, move the patches to the `sources/meta-gvip/recipes-kernel/linux/linux-s32/patches` directory of your yocto environment.
 Then modify the file at `sources/meta-gvip/recipes-kernel/linux/linux-s32_%.bbappend` to include the patches as follows:
 To the file, add:

 ```sh